j7126/OctoPrint-InlineConfirm/README.md

 # OctoPrint-InlineConfirm

-Removes the confirm cancel print dialog in OctoPrint and replaces it with confirmation by clicking the cancel buton twice.
+Removes the confirm dialogs from the print state controls and replaces them with clicking the button twice.

 ![Inline Confirm Button](https://user-images.githubusercontent.com/35882868/107325238-28dc7380-6af5-11eb-944e-446a6f1cc081.gif)

+This works for the cancel button when confirm before cancelling a print is enabled, the print button when confirm before starting a print is enabled, and the restart button when a print is paused.

 ## Setup